You can reduce pesticide exposure by:

-Sauteing onions, garlic and vegetables in small amount of oil, or even using water instead of oil.
+Sauteing onions, garlic and vegetables in a small amount of oil, or even using water instead of oil.
 You can also just drizzle oil on cooked vegetables instead of stir-frying.
 Like extra-virgin olive oil and flaxseed oil.

-You can avoid trans fats :
+You can avoid trans fats:

-Avoiding naturally occuring trans fat from meat like the gut of animals.
+Avoiding naturally occurring trans fat from meat like the gut of animals.
 Artificial trans fats (or trans fatty acids) are created in an industrial process that adds hydrogen to liquid vegetable oils to make them more solid and longer shelf life.

 Avoiding all meats and dairy fats (ice-cream, cheese, butter, whole and low-fat milk) and eggs.